randyhongg/randyhongg.github.io/_pages/about.md

 <p class="profile-name">Randy Hong</p>
 <p class="profile-title">Ph.D.
 Student, Neuroscience Graduate Group &mdash; UC Davis</p>
+<p class="profile-lead">First-generation Vietnamese-American from Los Angeles, working at the intersection of neuroscience and engineering to build technology for people who've lost function.</p>

 </div>

 <div class="reveal" style="text-align: justify; text-align-last: justify; margin-bottom: 2rem; margin-top: 1.5rem;" markdown="1">

 Ph.D. student in the Neuroscience Graduate Group at the University of California, Davis.
 Graduated Phi Beta Kappa & Summa Cum Laude with Joint Honors from Hobart and William Smith Colleges with a Bachelor of Science in Computational Neuroscience and minor in Physics.
 I am a first-generation Vietnamese-American from Los Angeles, California.
 Witnessing the tribulations of the Vietnamese refugee diaspora instilled a deep passion to uplift demographics suffering from loss.
 I aspire to contribute to neuroengineering efforts to assist impaired demographics and am interested in problems concerning human rights and systemic violence.

 I am interested in decoding neural signals and interfacing with the brain.
 My catalyst into mathematics stemmed from a need to interpret neural signals and blossomed into a deep appreciation of its application towards understanding phenomena of the physical world.
 My coursework in theoretical physics (electromagnetism, quantum mechanics) reaffirmed this admiration; behind abstraction laid truths that become tangible through mathematical rigor.

 </div>